 - Start by digging a 4-8” depression with gradually sloping sides as large in circumference as you like.
 (A good rule of thumb is to size your garden at 30 percent of the area of the roof from which it will be collecting water.)
 A 4-8” depth will allow water to be captured, but will dry between rain events.
 If you prefer to hold water in your garden in drier times, dig a portion a little deeper, say 18” in depth.
 Test your soil’s ability to hold water by filling the hole with water.
 If it drains out, you may want to install a plastic liner and place the plants around the liner.

-- Plant natives recommended for our area.
+- Plant perennial natives and pollinators recommended for our area.

-- Add untreated, shredded hardwood mulch to a depth of 3” on all of the bare soil around the plants to prevent erosion while your natives are establishing.
+- Add untreated, uncolored, shredded hardwood mulch to a depth of 3” on all of the bare soil around the plants to prevent erosion while your natives are establishing.

 - While your natives are establishing their roots, you’ll need to water them about every other day.
 This should be done for the first two to three weeks, or until the plants show that they are growing and doing well.
 When natives are established, they require little or no additional watering!